NS Savannah: Economics of nuclear propulsion

 Savannah was a demonstration of the technical feasibility of nuclear propulsion for merchant ships and was not expected to be commercially competitive.
-She was designed to be visually impressive, looking more like a luxury yacht than a bulk cargo vessel, and was equipped with thirty air-conditioned staterooms (each with an individual bathroom), a dining facility for 100passengers, a lounge that could double as a movie theatre, a veranda, a swimming pool and a library.
+She was designed to be visually impressive, looking more like a luxury yacht than a bulk cargo vessel, and was equipped with thirty air-conditioned staterooms, each with an individual bathroom, a dining facility for 100 passengers, a lounge that could double as a movie theatre, a veranda, a swimming pool and a library.
 Even her cargo-handling equipment was designed to look good.
 By many measures, the ship was a success.
-She performed well at sea, her safety record was impressive, and her gleaming white paint was never smudged by exhaust smoke (except when running the diesel generator).
+She performed well at sea, her safety record was impressive, and her gleaming white paint was never smudged by exhaust smoke, except when running the diesel generator.
 From 1965 to 1971, the Maritime Administration leased Savannah to American Export-Isbrandtsen Lines for revenue cargo service.

 However, Savannah's cargo space was limited to 8500 ST of freight in 652000 cuft.
 Many of her competitors could accommodate several times as much.
 Her streamlined hull made loading the forward holds laborious, which became a significant disadvantage as ports became more and more automated.
 Her crew was a third larger than comparable oil-fired ships and received special training in addition to that required for conventional maritime licenses.
+Because of these special licensing requirements, the Maritime Administration established a Nuclear Engineer Program at the United States Merchant Marine Academy to provide officers specifically trained in nuclear marine engineering.

-Additionally, a labour dispute erupted over a disparity in pay scales between deck officers and nuclear engineering officers.
+Additionally, labour disputes erupted over a disparity in pay scales between deck officers and nuclear engineering officers.
 The pay issue continued to be a problem, so the Maritime Administration canceled its contract with States Marine Lines and selected American Export-Isbrandtsen Lines as the new ship operator.
 A new crew was trained, delaying further use for almost a year.

 As a result of her design handicaps, training requirements, and additional crew members, Savannah cost approximately US$2 million a year more in operating subsidies than a similarly sized Mariner-class ship with a conventional oil-fired steam plant.
 The Maritime Administration placed her out of service in 1971 to save costs, a decision that made sense when fuel oil cost US$20 per ton.
 In 1974, however, when fuel oil cost $80 per ton, Savannah's operating costs would have been no greater than a conventional cargo ship.
 This figure does not factor maintenance and eventual disposal of the ship's nuclear power plant.
 The ship's namesake, SS Savannah, which in 1819 became the first steam powered ship to cross the Atlantic Ocean, was also a commercial failure despite the innovation in marine propulsion technology.